JoshSniderman/sqlalchemy-challenge/README.md

 # Methods

 The data is stored using SQLite, queried using SQLAlchemy and written into a deployable app using flask.
-Jupyter notebooks, pandas and matplotlib is used to examine and visualize the data
+Jupyter notebooks, pandas, and matplotlib are used to examine and visualize the data.

 # Analysis